Opioid Use and Addiction Disorders

 Drug Tolerance

-Taking opioids for an extended amount of time can result in drug tolerance.
+Taking opioids for an extended period can result in drug tolerance.
 This occurs when more of a drug is needed to achieve the same effects as before (13).
 This results from a change in the receptors and reward pathways, which causes a diminished response to the drug.
-Therefore, more of the drug will be needed to achieve the desired response, whether it is pain relief (pain pathway) or euphoria (reward pathway).
+Therefore, more of the drug will be needed to achieve the desired response, whether pain relief (pain pathway) or euphoria (reward pathway).
 This is frequently called “chasing a high” (13).

 Drug Dependence